future-architect/future-wru/README.md

     * No password required (E2E test friendly)

 * For production
-    * It supports OpenID Connect to login.
+    * It supports OpenID Connect, some SNS (Twitter and GitHub for now) to login.

 ## Getting Started